kubecost/docs/getting-started.md

 ## <a name="requests-limits"></a>Setting Requests & Limits

 It's recommended that users set and/or update requests and limits before taking Kubecost into production.
-This can be done in the Kubecost helm [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
+This can be done in the Kubecost helm [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) for Kubecost modules + subcharts.
 The exact recommended values for these parameters depends on the size of your cluster, availability requirements, and usage of the Kubecost product.
-Recommended values can be found within Kubecost itself on the Kubecost namespace page.
+Suggested values for each container can be found within Kubecost itself on the namespace page.
 More info on these recommendations is available [here](http://blog.kubecost.com/blog/requests-and-limits/).

 ## <a name="node-exporter"></a>Using an existing node exporter